felixguendling/cista/README.md

   - To use pointers: store the object you want to reference as `cista::unique_ptr<T&>` and use a raw pointer `T*` to reference it.
   - Optional: if you need deterministic buffer contents, you need to fill spare bytes in your structs.

+# Security

+Generally, all serialized data is checked so that every pointer `T*` is either a `nullptr` or points to a valid position within the buffer with enough bytes for `T`.
+Scalar values are checked to fit into the buffer at their position, too.
+Code can be found [here](https://github.com/felixguendling/cista/blob/master/include/cista/serialization.h#L175-L249).

+Note that modifying serialized data may corrupt it in unexpected ways.
+Therefore, it is not safe to access modified deserialized data coming from untrusted sources.
+However, deserializing and reading data from untrusted sources is safe.

 # Advanced Example